onflow/flow-go/pkg/language/docs/language.md

 // Declare a constant named `smallIntegerWithAnnotation`, which has an explicit type annotation.
 // Because of the explicit type annotation, the type is not inferred.
-// This declaration is valid becauset the integer literal `1` fits into the range of the type `Int8`,
+// This declaration is valid because the integer literal `1` fits into the range of the type `Int8`,
 // the type of 8-bit signed integers.
 //
 let smallIntegerWithAnnotation: Int8 = 1